 - Native speaker of the target language and extensive linguistic training and background in the source language

 - Grounded in the legal systems and terminology of the source and target language countries.
-For example, the source country may use the Civil Law system and the target country may use the profoundly Common Law System, and a principle in one may have no analog in the other.
-Our translators' wealth of experience in law study and practice mean they can bridge gaps like this accurately and effectively
+For example, the source country may use the Civil Law system, and the target country may use the profoundly Common Law System, and a principle in one may have no analog in the other.
+Our translators' wealth of experience in law study and practice means they can bridge gaps like this accurately and effectively.

 - Tested for proficiency in: Knowledge of legal terminology, proper writing style and tone, and law basics; Fluency in source and target languages, including reading comprehension and writing proficiency; Excellent performance as reported by clients and translation industry representatives